andifalk/cloud-security-workshop/initial/ui/README.md

 ## Step 5: Run the client application

 Now we can run the finished client as well.
-Please make sure that you also have started the product server from previous part.
+Please make sure that you also have started the productEntity server from previous part.

 Just run class _com.example.UiApplication_.
 Then navigate your web browser to http://localhost:9095/client.